-- Help our children understand and live Jesus’ message.
+- Helping our kids understand and live Jesus’ message

-- Foster caring relationships through a small group experience.
+- Developing caring discipleship relationships for kids through a small group experience

-You can register your child by completing a "Visitor and Family Info Card" at any of our sites on a Sunday morning.
+You can register your child by completing a Kidmax registration card at any of our sites on a Sunday morning.
 Or, register online here.

 Do you use a volunteer screening process?

-What happens if my child needs me during the teaching?
+What happens if my child needs me during the service?

 All of our sites have a parent paging system and each family receives their own pager number.
-If your child needs you, your family pager number will appear at the front of the theatre.
+If your child needs you, your family pager number will appear on the screen next to the kidmax logo.

 Can I stay in my child’s classroom if they’re unsettled?